JamesGallant/ProVision/README.md

 Full documentation as well as a quick start guide is availible online.

 ## Credits
-Packages that makes everything possible: Limma, tidyverse, shiny, shinyjs, shinydashboard, xlsx, pheatmap, data.table, rhandsontable
+Packages that makes everything possible: Limma, tidyverse, shiny, shinyjs, shinydashboard, xlsx, pheatmap, data.table, rhandsontable.
+Also the [webgestalt](http://www.webgestalt.org/) and [STRING](https://string-db.org/) API's for their heavy lifting.